dilipagheda/evaluate-news-nlp/README.md

 # How to run this project locally

+- Clone this repo to your local
+- First run `npm install` in root folder

 ## Client
 - Build your client using webpack prod config by running below command `npm run build-prod`